 PBA Cards are Not a Guarantee

 There are several myths out there about PBA cards.
 Many people think that a PBA card is like a “get out of jail free card.”
 This simply is not the case.
 Having a PBA card can be like gambling.
-Many variables go into whether it can help you or not and there is no guarantee that it will help at all.
+Many variables go into whether it can help someone or not and there is no guarantee that it will help at all.

 Ultimately, there is no formal system for what to do when a driver hands an officer a PBA card.
-However, one thing is for use, without a close connection to an officer on the force, a PBA card will not be too helpful.
+However, one thing is for sure: without a close connection to an officer on the force, a PBA card will not be too helpful.

 Is it Unethical or Illegal to Use a PBA Card to Get Out of a Ticket?